space-wizards/docs/src/en/general-development/feature-proposals.md

 ## How do I make a proposal?

-Just follow [our guide](../meta/guide-to-editing-docs.md) on editing any part of this site and PR your proposal as a page under the "Design Proposals" section found in the sidebar between "Space Station 14" and "Server Hosting".
+1. Make a copy of the design proposal template located at `src/en/proposals/proposal-template.md`.

+2. Write your proposal (see [guide to editing docs](../meta/guide-to-editing-docs.md)).

+3. When you are ready for your proposal to be reviewed, make a pull request.

-Proposals that get approved by a maintainer will be merged to this site, which is basically the green light for you or someone else to go ahead and implement it.
+4. Your proposal is approved when a maintainer merges it.
+This is a green light for you or someone else to go ahead and implement it.
+A maintainer will then link your proposal to the side bar. *Note to maintainers: edit `src/SUMMARY.md`*

 ``` admonish tip "Unfinished Proposals"
 If you don't think that your proposal is ready for maintainer scrutiny, but still want feedback on it you can PR it as a draft.
 Drafts are less likely to attract people looking to get down to brass tacks, but still let people comment and give advice.